saahil-ops/k8s-lab-rhel-cluster/README.md

-# Kubernetes Cluster on AWS using RHEL 9 🚀
+# Kubernetes Cluster on AWS/VMware using RHEL 9 🚀

 This project demonstrates how to set up a Kubernetes cluster from scratch using `kubeadm` on RHEL 9 EC2 instances hosted on AWS.